ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 # Half Precision and Krylov-IR

-There are two half precision (16 bit) formats.
-Julia has native support for IEEE 16 bit floats (Float16).
+There are two half-precision (16-bit) formats.
+Julia has native support for IEEE 16-bit floats (Float16).
 A second format (BFloat16) has a larger exponent field and a smaller significand (mantissa), thereby trading precision for range.
 In fact, the exponent field in BFloat is the same size (8 bits) as that for single precision (Float32).
 The significand, however, is only 8 bits.
 Compare this to the size of the exponent fields for
-Float16 (11 bits) and single (24 bits).
+Float16 (5 bits) and single (8 bits).
 The size of the significand means that you can get in real trouble with half precision in either format.

 At this point Julia has no native support for BFloat16.
 Progress is being made and the package [BFLoat16s](https://github.com/JuliaMath/BFloat16s.jl)